catalinjohn/link-geotargeting/README.md

 # Free Link Geotargeting
 Simple Link geotargeting - allows to redirect users to specific links/domains based on their country.

 The Geotargeting works with websites served through Cloudflare (free service) and it helps in redirecting users to specific pages/domains based on the user country.
 Therefore, no database of IPs is required.
 It can be used in various stances, such as by affiliate marketers.
-Simpl copy the redirect.php file and upload on your server, a folder like go/ or anyway you like.
+Simply copy the redirect.php file and upload on your server, a folder like go/ or visit/ or any name you like.
 Edit the file name for your easy management, and edit the file code to set the geo-redirection.
+You can duplicate the file for multiple uses/offers.

 At the end of the file there is the default link which should be set as the main redirection link, and for any country specific redirection, just uncomment the 3 lines of the country and add the redirection link for that region.